 In July 2014 I also took up a part-time position as Managing Editor of the scientific journal Materials Today Communications.

 Atom Probe Tomography

-Atom probe tomography is a relatively new field of material science, and to date there are only around sixty atom probe instruments worldwide, of which only two are located in the UK, both in the APT laboratory at the University of Oxford that I ran for four years.
+Atom probe tomography is a relatively new field of material science, and to date there are only around sixty atom probe instruments worldwide, of which only two are located in the UK, both in my laboratory at the University of Oxford.

 Atom probe tomography is based upon the controlled evaporation of individual ions from a very sharp needle-shaped specimen, projecting them onto a position-sensitive time-of flight detector.
 From the resulting data, a three-dimensional atomistic reconstruction of the tip, incorporating millions of these ions, is computer generated with highly accurate spatial resolution and elemental composition.
 Until recently atom probe has been limited to the analysis of highly conductive samples.
 However, recent instrument advances and in particular the advent of the laser-assisted local electrode atom probe (LEAP) has opened the technique up to the study of semiconductors and even insulating materials such as diamond, which previously would not have been possible to study.

 For the scientifically curious amongst you, links to my academic publications are below.

 Insights into microstructural interfaces in aerospace alloys characterised by atom probe tomography, T.L.
 Martin et al, Materials Science and Technology (2015)

 Structural, electronic and optical properties of m-plane (In, Ga)N/GaN quantum wells: Insights from experiment and atomistic theory, S. Schulz et al, Physical Review B (2015)

 Practical issues for atom probe tomography analysis of III-nitride semiconductor materials, F. Tang et al, Microscopy and Microanalysis (2015)